 Barbara Hepworth: The Hospital Drawings

-This new exhibition revealed the remarkable series of exquisite drawings and paintings made by the artist during the late 1940s, illustrating surgeons at work in operating theatres within Post-War Britain.
+This exhibition revealed the remarkable series of exquisite drawings and paintings made by Barbara Hepworth during the late 1940s, illustrating surgeons at work in operating theatres within post-war Britain.

 “A superb exhibition….Hepworth’s drawings of surgeons and operating theatres occupy an outstanding place in her oeuvre.”
 Richard Cork, Financial Times